History of Kelsey Grammer in Timeline

 2012: Endorsement of Michele Bachmann and Mitt Romney

-In 2012, Kelsey Grammer initially endorsed Michele Bachmann for the Republican nomination for president and later endorsed Mitt Romney after he won the nomination.
+In 2012, Kelsey Grammer endorsed Michele Bachmann for the Republican nomination for president, later endorsing Mitt Romney after he won the nomination.

-In a 2012 interview with Oprah Winfrey, Kelsey Grammer expressed willingness to forgive his sister's murderers if they took responsibility for the crime.
-He also discussed his loss of faith following Karen's death.
+In a 2012 interview with Oprah Winfrey, Kelsey Grammer said he would be willing to forgive the perpetrators of his sister's murder if they would take responsibility for the crime.
+He also expressed his loss of faith for several years after Karen's death.

 In July 2014, Kelsey Grammer and Kayte Walsh welcomed a son.

-In 2014, Kelsey Grammer forgave Freddie Glenn, one of his sister's murderers, at a parole hearing after being convinced of Glenn's contrition.
-However, he refused to support Glenn's release.
+In 2014, Kelsey Grammer forgave Freddie Glenn, one of the perpetrators of his sister's murder, at a parole hearing after being convinced of Glenn's contrition, but refused to support his release.

 March 2015: Finding Neverland on Broadway

-In March 2015, Kelsey Grammer originated the roles of Charles Frohman and Captain Hook in the Broadway premiere of the musical Finding Neverland, continuing with these roles through June 2015.
+In March 2015, Kelsey Grammer originated the roles of Charles Frohman and Captain Hook in the Broadway premiere of the musical Finding Neverland.

-In 2015, Kelsey Grammer's wife posted an Instagram photo of him wearing a T-shirt from the anti-abortion group Abort73.
+In 2015, Kelsey Grammer's wife posted an Instagram photo of him wearing a T-shirt from the anti-abortion group Abort73, sparking controversy.

 February 2016: West End Production of Big Fish

-In February 2016, Kelsey Grammer appeared in the West End production of Big Fish.
+In February 2016, Kelsey Grammer made an appearance in the West End production of Big Fish.

 In November 2016, Kelsey Grammer and Kayte Walsh welcomed another son.